..........................................

 "The 'Chechen Arabs': An Introduction to the Real Al Qaeda Terrorists from Chechnya."
 Terrorism Monitor.
 Volume 1 Issue 9 (Jan 15, 2004)

 "Rashid Dostum.
-America's Secular Ally in the War on Terror."
+America's Secular Ally in the War on Terrorism."
 Terrorism Monitor.
 Nov.
 20, 2003.
 Vol. 1.
 Issue 5.

-"Shattering the Al Qaeda-Chechen Myth (part II).
+"Shattering the Al Qaeda-Chechen Myth (part II)."
 Exploring the Links Between the Chechen Resistance and Afghanistan."
 Jamestown Foundation. vol. 4.
 Issue 40.
 November 6, 2003.

-"Shattering the Al Qaeda-Chechen Myth (part I)."
-Chechnya Weekly. vol. 4, Issue 35.
+"Shattering the Al Qaeda-Chechen Myth (part I)" Chechnya Weekly. vol. 4, Issue 35.
 Jamestown Foundation.
-October 2, 2003
+October 2, 2003.

 "No Evidence of Chechens in Afghanistan."
 Chechnya Weekly. vol. 4. issue 33.
 Jamestown Foundation.September 12, 2003.

-"Turkey's Al Qaeda Blowback."
-Terrorism Monitor.
+"Turkey's Al Qaeda Blowback" Terrorism Monitor.
 April 23, 2004.

 "El Kaide Turka: Tracing an Al Qaeda Splinter Cell."
 Terrorism Monitor.
 Volume 2 Issue 22 (November 18, 2004)